 The concerns regarding the new GDPR legislation has led many marketers to fear negative impacts on their email campaigns, but more than a year after its introduction, we can say that the GDPR has brought anything but negative effects.
 Companies are now required to have greater awareness and strictness on the acquisition practices, the use and maintenance of their contact databases.
 The same transparency and attention is required from companies that, like Bancomail, provides email lists.
 In this sector, respecting the law must represent a contractual form with your customer.
 A campaigns success depends precisely on the quality of the contacts.

-Today, with the GDPR, we ensure that the relevance between the message and the recipients of the email is guaranteed, for this reason it is likely that emails continue to record higher engagement rates than other forms of digital communication (the research by Optin Monster shows an average involvement rate of 22.86% compared to the average 0.6% of the main Social Networks).
+Today, with the GDPR, everybody has to make sure that the relevance between the message and the recipients of the email is guaranteed, for this reason it is likely that emails continue to record higher engagement rates than other forms of digital communication (the research by Optin Monster shows an average involvement rate of 22.86% compared to the average 0.6% of the main Social Networks).

 Email evolves and integrates new technologies

-At almost fifty years of age, email would still not be as effective without developing over time.
+At almost fifty years of age, email would not be as effective without developing over time.

 With most emails open on the go, inboxes become increasingly contextual.
 Behavioral data and geolocation guarantee consumers to receive updated news just when they are read.
 Hyper-personalization and micro-segmentation thus lead to SVCO, or to the “single view of the customer”, the unique view of the individual consumer.
 Knowledge and artificial intelligence combine to help companies predict needs and to respond with instant and ever-changing personalization.
 Email Marketing “1 to many” becomes “1 to 1” as easy as before.